i-markovic/add_container/README.md

 # add_container
  Simple template helper to add element(s) into STL containers, in a C++20 way

 I needed a unified way to add elements into STL containers.
-Under the hood, code is calling right function for specific container, using the C++ requires concept.
+Under the hood, code is calling the right function for a specific container, using the C++ requires concept.

 Needs C++ compiler with concepts support.
 For MSVC, select: